 Start Your Next 80 Lower Build with 80% Arms!

 Montana residents are completely free to build their own firearms from 80 lowers and frames without any required serialization or FFL transactions.
 It's the perfect state to take advantage of your constitutional Second Amendment right and freedom to keep and bear arms.
 That includes 80% Arms!
-Grab an 80 lower jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
+Grab a jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
 Friends, live free.